wdv4758h/pypy-extradoc/talk/pycon-il-2016/talk.rst

 The Future is Now!
 ------------------

+* Merged major upgrade of the C-API

 * (Applause)

 * Native numpy (tweaked) passes 90% of tests

+* Download a nightly and try http://github.com/pypy/numpy

 * How to leverage the JIT and NumPyPy?